WFAB (Miami)

 WFAB was a radio station in Miami, Florida.
 Broadcasting on 990 kHz, the station was branded as "La Fabulosa" and served the Cuban community in Miami.
 It operated from 1962 to 1977, after which its license was revoked by the Federal Communications Commission for billing improprieties.

 History

 Before going on air

-Louis G. Jacobs obtained the construction permit for a new 5,000-watt radio station to serve Miami and South Miami in 1958, selecting the call letters WFAB for the new station.
+Louis G. Jacobs obtained the construction permit for a new 5,000-watt radio station to serve Miami and South Miami in 1958, selecting the call sign WFAB for the new station.
 In 1959, the construction permit was sold to WFAB, Inc., in a sale of 60 percent of the station from Louis G. Jacobs to Harold King.
 Both parties sold the station for $40,000 to United Broadcasting of Eastern Virginia, Inc., the next year.

 While the new station's transmitter was under construction at 7500 SW 107th Avenue in South Miami, vandals stole 2700 ft of coaxial cable from the site.